kitelife/Notes/gnu-tools.markdown

 Furthermore, shared libraries make it possible to update a library without recompiling the programs which use it (provided the interface to the library does not change).

+---

+- preprocessor

+The preprocessor(cpp) expands macros in source files before they are compiled.

+It is possible to see the effect of the preprocessor on source file directly, using the '-E' option of gcc.
+The ability to see the preprocessed source files can be useful for examing the effect of system header files, and finding declarations of system functions.

+The preprocessed system header files usually generate a lot of output.
+This can be redirected to a file, or saved more conveniently using the GCC '-save-temps' option:

+	$ gcc -c -save-temps hello.c

+After running this command, the preprocessed output will be available in the file 'hello.i'.
+The '-save-temps' option also saves '.s' assembly files and '.o' object files in addition to preprocessed '.i' files.

+---

+- Compiling for debugging

+Normally, an executable file does not contain any references to the original program source code, such as variable names or line-numbers\-\-the executable file is simply the sequence of machine code instructions produced by the compiler.
+This is insufficient for debugging, since there is no easy way to find the cause of an error if the program crashes.

+GCC provided the '-g' debug option to store addtional debugging information in object files and executables.
+This debugging information allows errors to be traced back from a specific machine instruction to the corresponding line in the original source file.

+The debug option works by storing the names of functions and variables (and all the references to them), with their corresponding source code line-numbers, in a *symbol table* in object files and executables.

+In addition to allowing a program to be run under the debugger, another helpful application of the '-g' option is to find the circumstances of a program crash.

+When a program exits abnormally the operating system can write out a *core* file, usually named 'core', which contains the in-memory state of the program at the time it crashed.
+Combined with information from the symbol table produced by '-g', the core file can be used to find the line where the program stopped, and the values of its variables at that point.

+Here is a simple program containing an invalid memory access bug, which we will use to produce a core file:

+	int a (int *p);

+	int
+	main (void)
+	{
+		int *p = 0; /* null pointer*/
+		return a (p);
+	}

+	int
+	a (int *p)
+	{
+		int y = *p;
+		return y;
+	}

+The program attempts to dereference a null pointer **p**, which is an invalid operation.
+On most systems, this will cause a crash.**(Historically, a null pointer has typically corresponded to memory location 0, which is usually restricted to the operating system kernel and not accessible to user program)**.

+	$ gcc -Wall -g null.c
+	$ ./a.out
+	Segmentation fault (core dumped)

+Whenever the error message 'core dumped' is displayed, the operating system should produce a file called 'core' in the current directory.This core file contains a complete copy of the pages of memory used by the program at the time it was terminated.
+Incidentally, the term *segmentation fault* refers to the fact that the program tried to access a restricted memory "segment" outside the area of memory which had been allocated to it.

+Some systems are configured not to write core files by default, since the files can be large and rapidly fill up the available disk space.
+In the *GNU Bash shell* the command **ulimit -c** controls the maximum size of core files.
+If the size limit is zero, no core files are produced.
+The current size limit can be shown by command below:

+	$ ulimit -c
+	0

+If the result is zero, as shown above, then it can be increased with the following command to allow core files of any size to be written:

+	$ ulimit -c unlimited

+Note that this setting only applies to the current shell.
+To set the limit for future sessions the command should be placed in an appropriate login file, such as '.bash_profile' for the GNU Bash shell.

+Core files can be loaded into the GNU Debugger gdb with the following command:

+	$ gdb EXECUTABLE-FILE CORE-FILE

+---

+- Compiling with optimization

 - Important options